 ➢ For example, mycoremediation has been successfully used to remediate toxins such as heavy metals, chemicals, petroleum waste, and pesticides.

 What Kinds of Fungi Are Used For Mycoremediation?

-You might be very surprised to learn the kinds of fungi used for mycoremediation.
-Often, these fungi aren’t particularly rare or unique.
+You might be very surprised to learn the kinds of fungi used for mycoremediation originating from strains such as from Golden Teacher spores or coming from the Penis Envy spore syringe.
+Often, spores and fungi mushroom species used in mycoremediation aren’t particularly rare or unique.
 In fact, even the common oyster mushroom has been used to great effect in remediation, which we’ll learn a bit more about in the following section.

-Aside from oysters, which are one of the most commonly used mycoremediation mushrooms, other kinds of fungi include the mucor hiemalis fungi, and various fungi from the genera Trichoderma, Aspergillus, and Pleurotus have all shown great efficacy in the removal of toxins from the environment, particularly the degradation of heavy metals in the case of the latter genera mentioned.
+Aside from oysters, which are one of the most commonly used mycoremediation mushrooms, other kinds of fungi include the mucor hiemalis fungi, and various fungi from the genera Trichoderma, Aspergillus, and Pleurotus have all shown great efficacy in the removal of toxins from the environment in their role of mushrooms in mycoremediation, particularly the degradation of heavy metals in the case of the latter genera mentioned.

 Real World Examples of Mycoremediation

 Mycoremediation is a Very Inexpensive Method of Bioremediation